Chart Color Schemes

 Success - Hammond Park's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-The rate of private health cover is exceptionally high at approximately 58% of the total population (12,149 people).
+The rate of private health cover is very high at approximately 58% of the total population (~12,152 people).
 Mental health issues and asthma are the most common medical conditions in the area, impacting 6.9 and 6.7% of residents respectively.
-A total of 78.4% of residents declare themselves completely clear of medical ailments compared to 72.9% across Greater Perth.
-The area has 8.2% of residents aged 65 and over (1,723 people), lower than the 14.8% in Greater Perth.
-Health outcomes among seniors require more attention despite being strong.
+A total of 78.4% of residents declare themselves completely clear of medical ailments, compared to 72.9% across Greater Perth.
+As of 31 December 2020, 8.2% of residents are aged 65 and over (1,724 people), which is lower than the 14.8% in Greater Perth.
+While health outcomes among seniors require more attention than the broader population, they remain strong overall.

 Frequently Asked Questions - Health